Avs ride 5-goal 1st period to 6-3 win over Stars in Game 5

 The 30-year-old Hutchinson was acquired in a February trade with Toronto.
 He played in one game for Colorado during the regular season — on March 2, which happened to be his birthday.
 He earned a 2-1 win at Detroit.

+Stars interim coach Rick Bowness is making a compelling case to be the full-time coach.
+Not that he gives it much thought.

+“We tell our players to stay in the moment,” Bowness said.
+“I want our coaches to stay in the moment as well.”

-NOTES: Stars D Andrej Sekera briefly left in the second period when he took a puck to the side of his head. … Pavelski has 56 career goals in the Stanley Cup playoffs, which ranks third-most by a U.S.-born player. … The Avalanche were without forwards Joonas Donskoi and Matt Calvert, defenseman Erik Johnson and goaltender Philipp Grubauer due to unspecified injuries. … Hunter Miska was the backup goaltender for Francouz. … D Cale Makar had an assist.
-He has 14 points (three goals, 11 assists) in this postseason.
+NOTES: Stars D Andrej Sekera briefly left in the second period when he took a puck to the side of his head. … Pavelski has 56 career goals in the Stanley Cup playoffs, which ranks third-most by a U.S.-born player. … The Avalanche were without forwards Joonas Donskoi and Matt Calvert, defenseman Erik Johnson and goaltender Philipp Grubauer due to unspecified injuries. … Hunter Miska was the backup goaltender over Francouz. … Colorado/Quebec had four goals in a period was April 19, 1982, in the second against Boston.
+The team was then located in Quebec.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP-Sports